-"Interest Bearing Unpaid Principal Balance" means for the Cut-Off Date and any Distribution Date, and any Mortgage Loan or related REO property, the Unpaid Principal Balance of such Mortgage Loan minus the lesser of (a) the Initial Principal Forbearance Amount and (b) the current deferred unpaid principal amount outstanding for such Mortgage Loan.
-The aggregate Interest Bearing Unpaid Principal Balance of all the Mortgage Loans, as of the Cut-Off Date, is equal to approximately \$739,040,066.
+"Interest Bearing Unpaid Principal Balance" means for any date of determination and as to each Mortgage Loan, the portion of the Mortgagor Total Unpaid Principal Balance that bears interest in accordance with the related mortgage note, any modification agreement or other loan documentation.
+The aggregate Interest Bearing Unpaid Principal Balance of all the Mortgage Loans, as of the Cut-Off Date, is equal to approximately \$1,986,571,220.

-"Interest Distribution Amount" means for any Class of Certificates (other than the Class B Certificates and the Residual Certificates), on any Distribution Date, an amount equal to the interest accrued during the related Accrual Period on the related Class Principal Amount or Class Notional Amount, as applicable, as of the preceding Distribution Date at the applicable Class Coupon, together with any unpaid Interest Distribution Amounts for such Class from the preceding Distribution Date.
+"Interest Distribution Amount" means for any Class of Certificates (other than the Class B Certificates, the Mortgage Insurance Certificate and the Residual Certificates), on any Distribution Date, an amount equal to the interest accrued during the related Accrual Period on the related Class Principal Amount or Class Notional Amount, as applicable, as of the preceding Distribution Date at the applicable Class Coupon, together with any unpaid Interest Distribution Amounts for such Class from the preceding Distribution Date.